The scope of the role is vast, varied and critical to the success of the police force.

 College of Policing – Module 4

-Module 4 is a three-week module aimed at developing your knowledge of complaints and discipline, performance management, leadership, change management and partnership working.
+Module 4 is a module aimed at developing your knowledge of complaints and discipline, performance management, leadership, change management and partnership working.
 Programme members are also assessed in an immersive learning environment that will test their operational competence.

 Response Inspector with support rotation

 You’ll spend 12 weeks in the force, during which, you’ll take responsibility for an operational team for the first time and have access to a mentor to support your development.

 You’ll spend 25 weeks performing as an operational inspector.

 Throughout the 24 months, you’ll undertake work-based assessments, inspectors’ knowledge exams, action research projects and immersive live incident management.

 You’ll have until the end of your probationary period to complete the work-based assessment at inspector rank.